suabochica/rxjs-course/scratchpad/s03-error-handling.md

 }
 ```

 Handling errors using the subscribe call is sometimes all we need, but this error handling approach is **limited**.
-Using this approach, we cannot recover from the error or emit an alternative fallback value that replace the value tah we were expecting from the backend.
+Using this approach, we cannot recover from the error or emit an alternative fallback value that replace the value tah we were expecting from the back-end.

 Let's then lear a few operators that will allow us to implement more advanced error handling strategies.